Configuring authentication

 Multifactor authentication using a third-party solution and a RADIUS server

-- The RADIUS method that makes it possible to connect the SNS firewall to your RADIUS server.
-For more information on the configuration of the RADIUS method, refer to the section on Authentication in the user guide of the SNS version used.
+The third-party multifactor authentication solution connected to your RADIUS server has to be configured in advance.
+The RADIUS method that makes it possible to connect the SNS firewall to your RADIUS server also has to be enabled and configured in advance.
+For more information, refer to the section on Authentication in the user guide of the SNS version used.

 The default idle timeout allowed to connect to a RADIUS server is 3000 milliseconds (3 seconds).
 When a Push mode multifactor authentication method is used, you need to change this timeout to give users enough time to authenticate.
 For a 30-second timeout, for example, use the following CLI/serverd commands: